qutas/kinetic_sample_packages/kinetic_sample_sub_cpp/README.md

 # kinetic_sample_sub_cpp
-An example of a spinner node in C++
+An example of a spinning subscriber node in C++